Culinary Experts Endorse Encourage In US Dietary Habits

 A key collaboration between The International Olive Council and the Culinary Institute of America will aim to highlight the importance of extra virgin olive oil as a key component of the Mediterranean diet.

-As reported in The Olive Oil Times, the two influential organizations will work together to raise awareness of the benefits of extra virgin olive oil as part of a plant based diet.
+As reported in the Olive Oil Times, the two influential organizations will work together to raise awareness of the benefits of extra virgin olive oil as part of a plant based diet.

 The initiative, which also involves the Menus of Change University Research Collaborative will include the launch of a digital media campaign entitled ‘Olive Oil and the Plant-Forward Kitchen’.